FY2018 Teaching Art Together Grant Guidelines

 Final Report Forms

-All arts council grantees must submit a final report within 30 days of completion of the
+All arts council grantees must submit a final report within 30 days of completion of the residency.

 If a grantee fails to submit the required final report for any grant, the arts council will not accept future applications from the school or primary residency contact until a complete final report is received.